pypa/packaging.python.org/source/specifications/build-system-interface.rst

 Build requirements
 ==================

-This PEP places a number of additional requirements on the "build requirements" section of ``pyproject.toml``.
+This specification places a number of requirements on the ``requires`` key from the ``[build-system]`` section of ``pyproject.toml``.
 These are intended to ensure that projects do not create impossible to satisfy conditions with their build requirements.

 - Project build requirements will define a directed graph of requirements (project A needs B to build, B needs C and D, etc.) This graph MUST NOT